 8. Case study: nosit’ ‘carry’

-In this section, we report on a small case study concerning the non-directional verb nosit’ ‘carry’, which as demonstrated in section 5, strongly prefer generalized and metaphorical constructions.
+In this section, we report on a small case study concerning the non-directional verb nosit’ ‘carry’, which as demonstrated in section 5, strongly prefers generalized and metaphorical constructions.
 We show that three generalized/metaphorical constructions are particularly important.
 First, we have examples where nosit’ combines with the noun xarakter ‘character’:

 Vsja scena nosilanon xarakter privyčnoj intimnosti.
 (F. Scott Fitzgerald 1925)